-Discussion in 'Health News and Research unrelated to ME/CFS' started by Andy, Feb 9, 2018.
+Discussion in 'Other health news and research' started by Andy, Feb 9, 2018.

 Different problem, familiar story.

 Emily also wanted to tackle another aspect; why so many doctors said the pain was psychological.

 This is the way doctors have been treating women with gynaecological problems of all sorts for centuries, millennia even.
 If they can't see a problem externally they take it for granted that the problem is psychological.
 They don't appear to need proof of this before pronouncing their verdict.

 In more modern times, if they bother to delve more deeply with surgery the woman is at the mercy of the skill of the surgeon.
 If they (the surgeon) already believe the problem is psychological before they operate, and they are just going through the motions, they won't check thoroughly and they will make some outrageous mistakes.